 You shouldn't expect every investment decision you make to be perfect.
 And when you are wrong, it's best to recognize it and change course.
 You will be in good company.
-Even successful investment professionals such as Warren Buffett and Bill Gross have made humbling mistakes in the last few years.
+Even successful investment professionals such as Warren Buffett and Bill Gross have made humbling mistakes.

 However, you also need to understand how you are different from a major trader.
 JPMorgan Chase can recover from speculation gone wrong.
 You might not be able to.